-- (1) Fees are reported without duplication. - (2) Fees for the following services: - (a) audits of consolidated year-end financial statements for each year and, as applicable, of internal control over financial reporting; - (b) reviews of the unaudited quarterly financial statements appearing in Forms 10-Q for each of the first three quarters of each year; - (c) consents and/or assistance with registration statements filed with the SEC; - (d) normally provided statutory or regulatory filings or engagements for each year; and - (e) the estimated out-of-pocket costs PwC incurred in providing all of such services, for which PwC is reimbursed.
+(1) Fees are reported without duplication.

+- (2) Fees for the following services: - (a) audits of consolidated year-end financial statements for each year and, as applicable, of internal control over financial reporting; - (b) reviews of the unaudited quarterly financial statements appearing in Forms 10-Q for each of the first three quarters of each year; - (c) consents and/or assistance with registration statements filed with the SEC; - (d) normally provided statutory or regulatory filings or engagements for each year; and - (e) the estimated out-of-pocket costs PwC incurred in providing all of such services, for which PwC is reimbursed.

-Kronos Worldwide's 2010 amount for audit fees includes \$179,000 Kronos Worldwide incurred as a result of its November 2010 secondary public offering of 8.97 million shares of its common stock.
+Kronos Worldwide's 2010 amount for audit fees includes \$179,000 Kronos Worldwide incurred as a result of its November 2010 secondary public offering of 17.94 million shares of its common stock (adjusted for the Kronos Worldwide 2-for-1 common stock split distributed in the form of a stock dividend on May 20, 2011).